Analysis of solution to an elliptic free boundary value problem equipped with a `bad' data: Acknowledgement

 \section{Acknowledgement}

-The author DC has been funded by the National Board for Higher Manematics (N.B.H.M.), D.A.E.
-(Department of Atomic Energy) for the financial support through the grant \\(02011/47/2021/NBHM(R.P.)/R\&D II/2615).
+The author DC has been funded by the National Board for Higher Manematics (N.B.H.
+M.), D.A.E.
+(Department of Atomic Energy) for the financial support through the grant (02011/47/2021\-/NBHM(R.P.)/ R\&D II/2615).
+This project is also partially supported by the Natural Science Foundation of Guangxi Grant Nos.
+2021GX\-NSFFA196004 and GKAD23026237, the NNSF of China Grant No. 12371312, the European Union's Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie grant agreement No. 823731 CONMECH, and the project cooperation between Guangxi Normal University and Yulin Normal University.